eellpp/pubScratchpad/Coaching/book/four_agreements.md

 **Solution: You need to replace assumptions with questions instead.
 This can be difficult, but it’s the only way to get the answers you need.**

 ### The Fourth Agreement: Do your best
-The Fourth Agreement shows you how to put the first three into practice.
-This agreement is to always do your best, even if your best constantly changes.
+Always do your best, even if your best constantly changes.
-If you were told to always do your best as a child, it was actually sound advice.
-Doing your best depends on the situation you are in, and is not a one-size-fits-all thing.
 On certain days your best will be world-beating, and on others maybe it’s just a struggle to get something positive done, but you do something.

 **Solution: To do your best, you should do things because you want to, not because of external motivation like a paycheck.
 Doing a job that you dislike just for a salary is difficult and joyless, and is sometimes the reason you will end up drinking and partying at the weekend, just to forget your frustration.**

 If you love the job or task you’re doing, you’ll do your best without even trying.
 Your work will feel effortless and you’ll perform much better.
 This final agreement will help you to increase the power of the other agreements, while freeing yourself from old patterns.